ydb-platform/ydb/ydb/docs/en/core/reference/observability/metrics/distributed-storage-performance.md

   burst_threshold_ns_hdd: 500000000
 ```

-### How to compare the performance of a cluster with the baseline
+### How to compare cluster performance with the baseline

 To compare the performance of Distributed Storage in a cluster with the baseline, you need to load the distributed storage with requests to the point where the VDisks cannot process the incoming request flow.
 At this moment, requests start to queue up, and the response time of the VDisks increases sharply.
 Compute the value $D$ just before the overload:
 $$